Summer Camps by Week

 • A basic understanding of computers.

-Instructor: Joe Pistone, Retired, Sweetwater Unified School District
+Instructor: Joe Pistone, Retired, Sweetwater Union School District

 Grade Level: Open to students entering grades 9–12